magento/devdocs/src/guides/v2.3/extension-dev-guide/security/content-security-policies.md

 ### Advanced CSP configuration

-To configure other CSPs such as `sandbox` policy, which does not consist of whitelisted hosts and hashes, or for more advanced _fetch_ policy configurations, like removing inline support from `script-src` you would have to create a `config.xml` file inside your custom module and rewrite the default values.
+To configure other CSPs such as `sandbox` policy, which does not consist of whitelisted hosts and hashes, or for more advanced `fetch` policy configurations, like removing inline support from `script-src`, you would have to create a `config.xml` file inside your custom module and rewrite the default values.
 For reference, see `Magento\Csp\etc\config.xml`.